SoftUni-Internal/interactive-content/EN/05-While-Loop/03-While-Or-For-Loop.md

 It is more compact than `while` and it keeps the loop control statements together in one place.

-But, there could be many **complex** problems where number of iterations depend upon a certain **condition** and can't be predicated beforehand.
+But, there could be many **complex** problems where the number of iterations depends in these **situations** and can't be predicated beforehand.

 That means we don't know in advance **how many times** to repeat a loop.